Sultanate of Golconda: History

-The dynasty's founder, Sultan Quli Khawas Khan Hamdani was born in Hamadan Province, Iran.
-He belonged to the Qara Qoyunlu, an Iranian Turkmen Muslim tribe and therefore a descendant of Qara Yusuf.
+The dynasty's founder, Sultan Quli Khawas Khan Hamdani was born in Hamadan, Iran.
+He belonged to the Qara Qoyunlu, a Turkmen Muslim tribe and was thus a descendant of Qara Yusuf.
 In the 16th century, he migrated to Delhi with his uncle, Allah-Quli, some of his relatives and friends.
 Later he migrated south, to the Deccan and served the Bahmani sultan, Mahmood Shah Bahmani II, who was of Deccani Muslim ethnicity.
-He declared the independence of Golconda, after the disintegration of the Bahmani Kingdom into the five Deccan sultanates.
-Soon after, he declared independence from the Bahmani Sultanate, took the title Qutub Shah, and established the Qutb Shahi dynasty of Golconda.
-He was later assassinated in 1543 by his son, Jamsheed, who assumed the sultanate.
+He declared the independence of Golconda after the disintegration of the Bahmani Sultanate into the five Deccan sultanates.
+He took the title Qutb Shah, and established the Qutb Shahi dynasty of Golconda.
+He was assassinated in 1543 by his son, Jamsheed, who assumed control of the sultanate.
 Jamsheed died in 1550 from cancer.
-Jamsheed's young son reigned for a year, at which time the nobility brought back and installed Ibrahim Quli as sultan.
+Jamsheed's young son Subhan Quli Qutb Shah reigned for a year, at which time the nobility brought back and installed Ibrahim Quli Qutb Shah as sultan.

-The early Qutb Shahi sultans prohibited Hindus from observing their religious festivals, states Annemarie Schimmel – a scholar of Islamic studies.
-During the reign of Muhammad Quli Qutb Shah (1580–1611), who was a more tolerant ruler, the Hindus were allowed to observe their religious festivals like Diwali and Holi in open.
-Later Sultans such as Tana Shah, appointed Brahmin Hindus such as Madanna and Akkanna as ministers in charge of tax collection and exchequer.
-However, this led to significant factionalism between the Muslim elites and the rising power of the Brahmin Hindus.
-The Muslim faction reached out to Aurangzeb, who sent a regiment led by his son to attack Golconda.
-They beheaded Madanna and Akkanna, along with plundering the property and killing many more Hindus in administrative positions of the Qutb Shahi dynasty.
-Shortly thereafter, the last Sultan of dynasty was jailed in Daulatabad by Aurangzeb, and the Qutb Shahi dynasty came to an end.

 Golconda, and with the construction of the Char Minar, later Hyderabad, served as capitals of the sultanate, and both cities were embellished by the Qutb Shahi sultans.
-The dynasty ruled Golconda for 171 years, until the Mughal emperor Aurangzeb conquered the Deccan in 1687.
-The territory of the Golconda Sultanate was made into a Mughal imperial province, Hyderabad Subah.
+The dynasty ruled Golconda for 171 years, until Aurangzeb, in his campaigns in the Deccan, conquered the Sultanate of Golconda in 1687 with the completion of his siege of Golconda.
+The sultante's last ruler, Abul Hasan Qutb Shah, was imprisoned in Daulatabad Fort, and the territory of the Golconda Sultanate was made into a Mughal imperial province, Hyderabad Subah.

 Economy

 The Golconda Sultanate was notoriously wealthy.
-While its primary source of revenue was land tax, the sultanate greatly profited from its monopoly on diamond production from mines in the southern districts of the kingdom.
+While its primary source of revenue was a land tax, the sultanate greatly profited from its monopoly on diamond production from mines in the southern districts of the kingdom.
 The sultanate also had control over the Krishna and Godavari deltas, giving it access to craft production in the villages of the area, where goods like textiles were produced.
 The town of Masulipatnam served as the Golconda Sultanate's primary seaport for the export of diamonds and textiles.
 The kingdom reached the peak of its financial prosperity in the 1620s and 1630s.